ishan-sp/civitas/README.md

 ## 🚀 Deployment

-This application is configured to deploy to Firebase Hosting:
+This application is deployed at [https://civitas-dd1d6.web.app/](https://civitas-dd1d6.web.app/)

+To deploy your own instance:

 1. Build the production version